wuttikornj/Temporary-Web-Chat/README.md

    chat flow and the notifier.
 Not covered: anything MySQL-specific (index use, collation, real cascade behaviour), because the suite runs on SQLite.
 9. **Docker and packaging (Phase 13).**

----

-## Patient data

-The payload carries patient name, HN, sex, age, clinical history, and a photo of a pink slip bearing an HN sticker.
-Treat all of it as identifiable medical information.

-- Application-level encryption at rest is a requirement, not a nice-to-have.
-- Emails carry a link and nothing else.
-- The 7-day delete is a retention policy.
-It must be reliable and it must remove files as well as rows.
-- Do not log payload contents.
-An application log is the easiest place to leak this by accident.

-See `DECISIONS.md` sections 12 through 15.